Daniel-Peace/senior_project/README.md

 ## Getting Started:
-Before we dive into starting up the pipeline and computer vision model I want to give a brief description of what each node and class does, and how it may be configured:
+Before we dive into starting up the pipeline and computer vision model, I want to give a brief description of what each node and class does, and how it may be configured.

 ### yolov8.py
 This program implements [Ultralytics' YOLOv8](https://docs.ultralytics.com/models/yolov8/) to make predictions about possible afflictions someone may have.
 It provides the options of running the model using a path provided by the